Libera-Chat/libera-chat.github.io/content/_guides/sasl/weechat.md

 Here's a simple guide for password-based authentication, based on the [WeeChat quick-start guide](https://weechat.org/files/doc/stable/weechat_quickstart.en.html).

+If you are using WeeChat 4.0 or later, replace 'ssl' with 'tls' in the following instructions.

 If you haven't already set up your connection to Libera.Chat, use this command:

 ```irc